Takedaxz/FinMate/demo.md

 This demo showcases FinMate's core capabilities as an autonomous AI portfolio advisor built for the AWS AI Agent Global Hackathon.

+**Highlight**: Features a **real Bedrock Agent** resource (viewable in AWS Console) that autonomously orchestrates portfolio analysis tools using AgentCore primitives.

 ## 🚀 Demo Flow

 ### 1. Portfolio Upload (30 seconds)